 Pretrial Proceedings.
 The Circuit Court Judge may be called upon to resolve various pre-trial issues, some of which determine whether the case will continue to a trial, be resolved with a plea, or be dismissed or whether certain evidence will be admissible at trial.

 A trial is an adversary proceeding in which the Prosecutor must present evidence to prove the defendant's guilt beyond a reasonable doubt.
 The defendant is not required to prove his or her innocence or to present any evidence, but may challenge the accuracy of the Prosecutor's evidence.
 Both the defendant and the Prosecutor (representing the People of the State of Michigan) have the right to a trial by a jury.
 Sometimes, both sides agree to let a Judge listen to the evidence and decide the case without a jury; this is called a "bench trial."
 In a jury trial, however, the jury is the "trier of fact" and decides the case.
 After the evidence is presented, the judge or a jury will determine whether the evidence proved that the defendant committed the crime.

 Here is a general outline of the steps in a jury trial (for misdemeanors and felonies alike unless otherwise noted):

-the Prosecutor may present "rebuttal" witnesses to challenge evidence presented by the defendant;
+- the Prosecutor may present "rebuttal" witnesses to challenge evidence presented by the defendant (if any);

 A criminal case jury verdict must be unanimous.